Ninth Circuit: Injunctive Relief Claims Relating Only to Past Harms to a Limited Class Are Not Exempt From Arbitration

-Mr. Smith practices in Pillsbury Winthrop Shaw Pittman's Litigation department and is a member of the firm's Securities Litigation team.
+Mr. Smith is a senior associate in the law firm’s Litigation practice and Securities Litigation and Enforcement group.
 His practice focuses on complex commercial disputes and consumer class actions, as well as disputes involving the Americans with Disabilities Act and the Employee Retirement Income Security Act of 1974.

 Mr. Smith practices in state and federal courts and before arbitration panels.
 He has also represented clients in adversary proceedings in bankruptcy court.
 Representative matters of Mr. Smith's include large scale commercial litigation, disputes over corporate fiduciary duties, and class actions involving the California Unfair Competition Law.

 Mr. Smith maintains an active pro bono practice covering a range of issues, including eminent domain and Social Security benefits.
 The State Bar of California recognized Mr. Smith with the Wiley W. Manuel Award for his pro bono contributions.
 He also serves as an alumni advisor at the University of California, San Diego.